-The food based dietary guidelines are used to help in changing food behaviours so a person is always able to make the best possible choices within budget and food preferences.
-These guidelines aim to educate people so that they’re able to make better food choices which in turn contribute to their health and well-being while also aiding in the prevention of NCDs.
+The food based Dietary guidelines are used to help in changing food behaviours, so a person is always able to make the best possible choices within budget and food preferences.
+These guidelines aim to educate people so that they are able to make better food choices which in turn contribute to their health and well-being while also aiding in the prevention of NCDs.

 Enjoy a variety of foods – select foods from all of the circles and eat these daily.
-Try to vary your selection and the colour of food on your plate.
-E.g. have spinach, carrots and tomatoes and beetroot on your plate.
+Try to vary your selection and the colour of food on your plate. e.g. have spinach, carrots, tomatoes and beetroot on your plate.

 Make starchy foods part of most meals – this is where you get most of your energy for the day.
 Choose whole grain starchy foods like whole grain maize meal, bread and pasta’s over refined white grains.

 Be active! – do at least 30 minutes of exercise, 5 days a week.
 This can include brisk walking, running, cycling, going to the gym, household chores as well as mowing the lawn.

 Eat plenty of vegetables and fruit every day – Include 5 vegetables and fruit daily (3 vegetables and 2 fruits).

 Eat dry beans, split peas, lentils and soya regularly – these can be eaten instead of chicken and meat products for energy and growth.